Post-grunge: Characteristics

-A "major rift" between grunge and post-grunge is in the lyrical substance of the music; grunge expressed emotion through loose metaphors or third-person narratives, while post-grunge was known for being direct and blunt.
-While describing lyrics that are common in post-grunge, Sasha Geffen of Consequence of Sound wrote that post-grunge "plunged directly into the 'I.' " Geffen wrote that most post-grunge songs that achieved mainstream success "call after a prospective or past companion in the first person".
+A "major rift" between grunge and post-grunge is in the lyrical substance of the music; grunge often expressed emotion through loose metaphors or third-person narratives, while post-grunge was known for being direct and blunt.
+While describing lyrics that are common in post-grunge, Sasha Geffen of Consequence of Sound wrote that post-grunge "plunged directly into the 'I.' " Geffen also wrote that most post-grunge songs that achieved mainstream success "call after a prospective or past companion in the first person".
 Post-grunge lyrics also tend to be about topics such as relationships, romance and drug addiction.
 According to Geffen, "grunge's frontmen posed with their addictions; post-grunge's songwriters sought redemption for them".
-Geffen states that post-grunge songs "fit the mold of songs made for ...teenage boys and girls" who were "longing for a distant someone".
+Geffen then states that post-grunge songs "fit the mold of songs made for ... teenage boys and girls" who were "longing for a distant someone".